Coil current peak energy storage

 - Energy peak storage

-- Air energy storage peak load regulation
+- Energy storage peak load auxiliary service

 - Energy storage station as peak load regulation and backup power source